Unix - Signals and Traps

-Sends the HUP or hang-up signal to the program that is running with process ID 1001.
-To send a kill signal to the same process use the following command −
+The above command sends the HUP or hang-up signal to the program that is running with process ID 1001.
+To send a kill signal to the same process, use the following command −

 $ kill -9 1001

-This would kill the process running with process ID 1001.
+This kills the process running with process ID 1001.

 Trapping these signals is quite easy, and the trap command has the following syntax −

 Here command can be any valid Unix command, or even a user-defined function, and signal can be a list of any number of signals you want to trap.

 There are two common uses for trap in shell scripts −

 - Ignore signals